Jack-Coutts/ThyCa_Multimorbidity_UKBB/README.md

 This research was conducted using data from UK Biobank, a major biomedical database: [www.ukbiobank.ac.uk](https://www.ukbiobank.ac.uk/).

 Specifically, this work used binary disease and medication data for 394,884 and 294,699 individuals respectively.
-The relationship between 786 diseases and thyroid cancer was examined as well as the relatioship between three drugs prescribed for thyroid cancer and the 786 diseases.
+The relationship between 786 diseases and thyroid cancer was examined as well as the relationship between three drugs prescribed for thyroid cancer and the 786 diseases.

 *Reference:*